SlavyanaV/dish-dilemma/README.md

 ### Login Page 🔑

 Users can login to their account using their email and password.
 If they do not have an account, they can navigate to the Register page.
+If they have forgotten their password, they can easily reset it via email.

 ### Logout Button 🚪